Halloween H20: 20 Years Later: Plot

 After most of the teachers and students have departed, security guard Ronny Jones spots and investigates Michael's stolen truck at the main gate, inadvertently letting Michael sneak onto the campus.
 Following Norma's advice, Laurie reveals her true identity to Will, before reflecting that John is now the same age she was when Michael first came after her.
 Attempting to call John, she discovers the phones are down and that he never left campus.
 Laurie joins Will and Ronny to search for John and his friends, while Michael kills Charlie and Sarah.
 Molly and John barely escape, before reaching Laurie, who comes face to face with her brother for the first time in twenty years.

 Will accidentally shoots Ronny, mistaking his shadow for Michael, before Laurie witnesses Michael kill Will himself.
 Laurie, John and Molly make a run for her truck, but knowing that Michael will never stop hunting her, Laurie decides to face him, arming herself with an axe.
 Stalking each other throughout the campus, Laurie stabs Michael several times and shoves him off a balcony through a table in the cafeteria below.
 Before Laurie can finish him off, Ronny, who survived being shot, stops her, believing Michael to be dead.

 The authorities arrive a short time later and the entire school becomes a crime scene.
 Michael's supposed dead body is loaded into a coroner's van, but Laurie suspects he is still alive.
-Predicting Michael's tricky nature, grabs her axe and hijacks the van to kill Michael for good.
+Predicting Michael's tricky nature, she grabs her axe and hijacks the van to kill Michael for good.
 When he awakens and breaks out of the body bag, Laurie slams on the brakes sending him crashing through the windshield and down an embankment.
 Laurie then rams the van into him, pinning him down to a downed tree.
 Laurie approaches and calls out to Michael, staring him down for a moment of pity.
 After he tries reaching towards her, Laurie decapitates him with the axe.
 As sirens approach from the distance, Laurie sighs in relief.